hamhamburger/EasyWindowSnapper/readme.md

+# EasyWindowSnapper

+Best Window Manager for Keyboard Bunglers and Mouse Junkies:
+Mouse-oriented alternative to AltTab, allowing for effortless snapping of windows to the left or right

 # Download
 [https://github.com/hamhamburger/EasyWindowSnapper/releases](https://github.com/hamhamburger/EasyWindowSnapper/releases)

-# How to Use

-This application is a powerful mouse-based alternative to AltTab, enabling easy snapping of windows to the left or right.

 ## Demo
 ![Window Snap Demo](assets/demoSnap.gif)
 ![AltTab Alternative Demo](assets/demoAltTab.gif)

+# How to Use

 | Control | With Back Button | With Forward Button |